DeMars-DMC/DeMars-DMC/docs/install.md

 to put the binary in `./build`.

-The latest `tendermint version` is now installed.
+The latest `demars version` is now installed.

 ## Reinstall

-If you already have Tendermint installed, and you make updates, simply
+If you already have DéMars installed, and you make updates, simply

 ```
-cd $GOPATH/src/github.com/tendermint/tendermint
+cd $GOPATH/src/github.com/demars-dmc/demars-dmc
 make install
 ```

 To upgrade, run

 ```
-cd $GOPATH/src/github.com/tendermint/tendermint
+cd $GOPATH/src/github.com/demars-dmc/demars-dmc
 git pull origin master
 make get_vendor_deps
 make install